sgang007/sgang007.github.io/_posts/2015-07-17-will-to-survive.md

 ---
 layout: post
-title: "The Will to Survive"
+title: The Will to Survive
 published: true
 ---

 I wrote this poem a long time back during my first semester in college in a state of mind when I was lonely, depressed and frustrated with everything in life.
 I showed this poem to several people at that time and everyone liked it mostly because of its poetic appeal.
 But yesterday after writing my post on 'Moksha', I remembered this poem I had once written and now looked at it from a whole new different angle.
 I had these concepts of life in my subconscious mind long back but yesterday, I could construct it and represent them in a way by which most people could understand.
 So, to complete my idea of Life and bring forth an element of elegance, I am putting up this lost poem in my blog today.